amouro/drupalden_iwakuni_2023/section-4.md

 And than Hiragana, Katagana, the last part will be the Kanji.

 Hiragana and Katagana follows the order of Gojuon.
-What is the order the Kanji?
+What is the order in Kanji?

 <b>Next slide >>>>></b>
 -->